 However, such impacts on bats created during the construction phase would of a long-term duration as they would result in a permanent change in the natural biodiversity of the site.
-However, such impacts are expected to be of negative nature, low magnitude, and low sensitivity and therefore not significant due to the reasons provided below.
-However, as noted earlier, this will require verification as part of the 2020 spring bat survey to be undertaken.
+However, such impacts are expected to be of negative nature, low magnitude, and low sensitivity and thereforenot significant due to the reasons provided below.